 Before the procedure, you may have the following:

 General anesthesia will be used.
 You will be asleep for the surgery.

-The doctor will make an 8-10 inch incision to open the abdomen.
-Surgical staples will be used to divide your stomach into two unequal portions.
+An 8-10 inch incision will be made to open the abdomen.
+Surgical staples will be used to divide your stomach into 2 unequal portions.
 The upper portion will be a small pouch.
 It will empty through a tiny opening into the lower portion.
 The small pouch can hold only ½ to 1 cup of soft, moist, and well-chewed food.
 A normal stomach can hold 4-6 cups.

 Next, a plastic band will be wrapped around the tiny opening.
 This will prevent it from stretching.
 This band can be adjusted after surgery.
 The incisions will then be closed with staples or stitches.

 The breathing tube will be removed.
 You will be taken to the recovery area.

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 You will be in the hospital for 2-5 days.
 Your doctor may choose to keep you longer if complications arise.

 While you are recovering at the hospital, you may receive the following care: